TriSpade/OrangeRiver/README.md

 # OrangeRiver
-website for Intelligent River Extreme Orange Project
+A Class website for the Intelligent River Extreme Orange Project